 BATTLEFIED VISITS and TERRAIN WALKS

-Throughout the year, we take excursions to different historical sites and battlefields in Belgium, France, and the Netherlands.
+Throughout the year, we take excursions to different historical sites in Belgium, France, and the Netherlands.
+You can also use this information to plan your own battlefield tours.
+All are assessable by train, bus or car.

 Ypres - Armistice Day Ceremony